kkm24132/BRUG/README.md

 ## 10+10 use cases in Retail in 2020

 - Please refer to [10plus10_in_Retail_in_2020.pdf](/10plus10_in_Retail_in_2020.pdf) for the presentation.
+- The purpose is to present predictions around key business use cases that will continue to dominate in Retail in Data Science and AI in 2020.
+Stakeholders should focus these use cases to get benefits and create impact and value for their business.

 ## Extreme Gradient Boosting in R